piyushjajoo/my-aks-tf/README.md

 ## Execute terraform to create the infrastructure

-This section explains how to execute the terraform module [cluster](./cluster/README.md) to create vpc, subnets and eks cluster.
+This section explains how to execute the terraform module [cluster](./cluster/README.md) to create vpc, subnets and aks cluster.

 ### main.tf